 Some individuals may find the relaxing, euphoric, and pain-killing effects of opioids enjoyable.
 However, these drugs can quickly alter brain chemistry, making them addictive.
 As the person’s tolerance grows, they have to take more to get the same feeling.
 Some opioids include codeine, fentanyl, heroin, and morphine.

-Withdrawal Symptoms: Anxiety, abdominal cramping, diarrhea, dilated pupils, goosebumps, yawning, high blood pressure, muscle aches, rapid heart rate, restlessness, insomnia, and runny nose.
+Anxiety, abdominal cramping, diarrhea, dilated pupils, goosebumps, yawning, high blood pressure, muscle aches, rapid heart rate, restlessness, insomnia, and runny nose.

 Stimulants, such as Adderall, cocaine, and methamphetamine, affect the body’s central nervous system and increase activity inside the brain.
 If a person addicted to a stimulant quits using them, they can experience withdrawal symptoms as their brain has to adjust or relearn how to function again without the substance.
 Withdrawal symptoms can be both physical and psychological and can range from moderate to severe.

-Withdrawal Symptoms: Anxiety, fatigue, depression, increased appetite, irritability, insomnia, panic attacks, slowed thinking, unpleasant dreams, and suicidal thoughts.
+Anxiety, fatigue, depression, increased appetite, irritability, insomnia, panic attacks, slowed thinking, unpleasant dreams, and suicidal thoughts.

 While symptoms may vary greatly depending on many factors, seeking professional medical care can help prevent relapse or any life-threatening situations if you are looking to detox.
 With medical staff attending to the patient and on standby to administer medicine if needed, a medically supervised detox is more likely to be successful than if you attempt it alone.
 It can also give those wanting to stop using a substance or substances a clean, safe environment to start their journey to recovery.

 An essential first step in recovering from substance use disorder is deciding to detox the body of the addictive substance, whether it be drugs or alcohol.
 However, this might be an intimidating prospect for those looking to detox as the withdrawal symptoms can range from painful to life-threatening.
 It is vital to evaluate the severity of you or your loved one’s situation and consider talking to a medical professional about a medically supervised detox.
 Supervised detox can help those who are uncertain about facing the withdrawal symptoms from alcohol or drugs alone.
 It can provide a safe and sanitary environment to begin healing, and it can potentially be life-saving.
 If you or a loved one is struggling with substance use disorder or is concerned about detoxing alone, reach out to us at Alta Centers.
-We are a premier detox, recovery, and substance abuse treatment center located in the Hollywood Hills.
+We are a premier detox, recovery, and substance abuse treatment center located in the Los Angeles California.
 Call us at (888) 202-2583.